 ATSC 3.0 includes an additional feature for backward compatibility called Temporal Filtering.
-According to A/341 [54], achieving backward compatibility by rendering every other frame may cause unwanted strobing.
-Temporal Filtering is a method by which the SFR frames are filtered in order to optimize the SFR experience.
+Temporal Filtering is a method by which consecutive HFR frames are averaged to create SFR frames, in order to maintain motion blur and prevent strobing.
+Averaging frames evenly may cause double images, depending on the shutter interval, so a weighted average maybe used in order to optimize the SFR experience.
 The SFR device plays the filtered SFR frames.
-The HFR device recovers the original, pre-filtered SFR frames and renders all frames (i.e., the pre-filtered frames are optimized for HFR).
+The HFR device recovers the original, pre-filtered HFR frames and renders all frames (i.e., the pre-filtered frames are optimized for HFR).
 See